Getting Started

 - (optional) Enable LoRa > Ok To MQTT to show on the map/chat

-Personal/handheld/mobile node configuration
+Personal node configuration

 - Role: CLIENT_MUTE